CodeSeeker99/codeseeker99.github.io/_posts/2021-02-04-how-is-a-stroke-treated.md

 <h3 style="text-align:left">Ischemic</h3>

 **Thrombolytics**: These are a drugs that are targeted to destroy blood clots (thrombus) in the blood stream.
-For Ischemic strokes these are often the first choice of treatment.
+For Ischemic strokes these are often the first choice of treatment and require no further work to destroy the clot.
 However these are only effective if administered quickly after symptoms present themselves.
 A window of 4.5 hours is defined by the National Institutes of Health, USA [[6](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6707502/)].
 The most commonly administered thrombolytic is called **Tissue Plasminogen Activator (tPA)** [[7](https://www.ncbi.nlm.nih.gov/books/NBK507917/)].
 Aspirin generally follows thrombolytic therapy, as it is an anticoagulant, and helps in keeping the blood from clotting again.

 Here, you can appreciate why knowing the etiology of the stroke is very important.
 If an anticoagulant or thrombolytic is administered in a haemorrhagic stroke case, that will make the situation much worse as the ruptured artery would not be able to stop bleeding through clotting!